Raleigh Water Quality at a Glance

 Permanent Conservation Measures:

-• Irrigation limited to three days per week (odd-numbered addresses on Tuesday, Thursday, Saturday; even-numbered addresses on Wednesday, Friday, Sunday)
+• Irrigation limited to three days per week — odd-numbered addresses on Tuesday, Thursday, Saturday; even-numbered addresses on Wednesday, Friday, Sunday

 Drought Response:

 Current status and restrictions are available at raleighnc.gov/water or by calling 919-996-3245.
+You can also check our water alert news for any active advisories.

 Quality News About Your Water

 Get the comprehensive water quality news coverage you need with our dedicated US Water News Service.
 From coast to coast, we deliver in-depth reporting and expert analysis on PFAS contamination, EPA regulatory changes, infrastructure developments, and emerging water safety issues affecting communities nationwide.
 While mainstream media only covers the biggest stories, we provide the detailed, ongoing coverage that helps you understand the full scope of America’s water challenges.
-Whether you’re a concerned citizen, water professional, or community leader, our daily updates and analytical insights keep you informed about the issues that matter most to public health and environmental safety.

 Contaminants of Concern